InterACTION 2026

 Our priority is to fund partner organisations which make a lasting difference to people’s lives; focus on reducing isolation, inequality and stigma; and inspire and empower individuals to realise their potential and share in the life of the whole community.

-Objective of the InterACTION Grantmaking Programme
+Objective of the InterACTION 2026 Grantmaking Programme

 The InterACTION funding is intended to promote opportunities for primary school pupils to explore and develop relationships with older people in their community – including those living in care homes and independently.
-Opportunities include both one off events and longer running programmes that extend over the academic year.
+Opportunities include both one off events and programmes that extend over the academic year.

 Initiatives that may be supported include